Beware, a Breach of Contract Can Cost You Money, and Lots of It!

 - An agreement to employ people or consultants

-When you buy a business, you may be held to assume the obligations of the sellers’ outstanding business contracts unless you specifically omit these obligations in the purchase agreement.
+When you buy a business, you may agree to assume the obligations of the sellers’ outstanding business contracts unless you specifically omit these contracts/obligations in the purchase agreement.

 Breach of Contract in New Jersey: What is it?